“Everything will be ok in the end. If it’s not ok, it’s not the end.” (John Lennon)

 - Use your AUM email address

-- Add a subject line so I know what you want, and address me as Dr. Howard.
+- Add in a subject line so I know what you want and so we can track our conversation.

 - Sign off the email with your full name and include the course in which you are enrolled.